cacology/ASECS-2017-Arbuthnot-talk/talk.md

 eager for your feedback.
-This talk represents some, very little bit, of the content of my dissertation but--largely--an experiment in a way of talking about reading matter in the early part of the eighteenth-century.
+This talk represents some, very little bit, of the content of my dissertation but--largely--an experiment in a way of talking about reading matter in the early part of the eighteenth century.
 I'm going to try to tell you a three-century old joke based on mathematics: let's have at it.

 It's a commonplace that the supposed 'age of reason' might be better